A clear plastic water bottle on a wooden surface with sunlight shadows, showing bottled water's portability.

 Thus, if you wish to make it last longer, be sure not to drink directly from the mouth of the bottle.
 If you put it in a cold and dark place, then it will not spoil.

-However, if you put it in harsh sunlight, be sure to drink it within 4 to 5 hours.
-Indeed, the shelf life of bottled water depends upon how you use the product.
-For some, the water can still be good even after a few days after opening, and for some, it only takes few hours.
+However, if you put it in harsh sunlight, drink it within 4 to 5 hours.
+Indeed, the shelf life of bottled water depends on how you use the product.
+For some, the water can still be good even after a few days after opening, and for some, it only takes a few hours.

-You can try techniques to make sure that the bottled water will last a little longer.
+You can try techniques to ensure the bottled water will last a little longer.
 This is especially helpful when you travel outdoors.
-One important tip is to see to it that the water bottles caps are always closed tightly.
+One important tip is to see to it that the water bottle caps are always closed tightly.

 Suppose you think that the water has algae or parasites on it.
 Better not drink it at all.
-You can boil it if you need the water and you don't have any source at all.
+You can boil it if you need the water and don't have any source.

 Unopened Bottle Water

-You can have a bottle of clean water and drink it indefinitely if you only store it correctly.
-Moreover, the United States Food and Drug Administration (FDA) emphasizes that there is no need for an expiration date on the water bottles.
+You can have a clean water bottle and drink it indefinitely if you only store it correctly.
+Moreover, the United States Food and Drug Administration (FDA) emphasizes that there is no need for an expiration date on water bottles.

 Meanwhile, the guidelines for good water manufacturing state that water processing and storage must be under clean conditions.
 It must be free of water-borne contaminants and bacteria.

-In addition, there must be a testing of the water for quality and safety.
-If the companies follow these guidelines, they can pack the water without any indication of the expiration date.
+In addition, the water must be tested for quality and safety.
+If the companies follow these guidelines, they can pack the water without indicating the expiration date.

-But why would the companies still put an expiration date in the bottles?
-They indicate the expiration date to indicate the time when it is best to consume the product.
+But why would the companies still put an expiration date on the bottles?
+They indicate the expiration date to indicate when it is best to consume the product.

-When you drink the water after the expiration date, it is not unsafe.
+Drinking water after the expiration date is not unsafe.
 However, it will taste different and may become unappealing to the consumers.

 FDA regulates the Water Bottles

 The FDA regulates the industry of water bottling just as how it does with any normal packaged foods.
-It scrutinizes the water, the labels, plus the packaging material used in the product.
+It scrutinizes the water, labels, and packaging material used in the product.

-Water bottles are from PET plastic: a polycarbonate plastic and high-density polyethylene.
+Water bottles are made from PET plastic, polycarbonate plastic, and high-density polyethylene.
 Its varieties are aluminum and glass, although they are less common.

-Nowadays, the water bottles that we drink is 100% recyclable PET plastic bottle.
-If the water is now beyond its expiration date, the plastic material may start leaching into the water, altering its taste.
+Nowadays, our water bottles are 100% recyclable PET plastic bottles.
+If the water is beyond its expiration date, the plastic material may start leaching into it, altering its taste.

-Currently, the government investigates if the BPA or Bisphenol A in the bottle can cause cardiovascular diseases and even cancer.
+Currently, the government is investigating if the BPA or Bisphenol A in the bottle can cause cardiovascular diseases and even cancer.

 How to Choose the Right Bottled Water

-For someone who has a weak immune system, choose water that is free of parasites or Cryptosporidium-free.
+For someone with a weak immune system, choose water-free of parasites or Cryptosporidium-free.
 For healthy people, the parasite could cause only mild disease.

 Meanwhile, it could be fatal for those who have a weak immune system.
 Thus, always opt for water that goes through distillation, filtration using a 1-micron filter, and reverse osmosis.